Transplant Recipients International Organization, Inc.

 D. Fiscal Year.
 The fiscal year of each Chapter shall be in harmony with the TRIO fiscal year.

 E. Dues.
-In order to be a member in good standing, each member shall remit the annual TRIO National dues by March 31st of each year.
+In order to be a Chapter in good standing, each Chapter shall remit the annual TRIO National dues by March 31st of each year.
 The amount of the National TRIO dues will be set by the Board of Directors.

 F. Good Standing: